vtex-apps/search/docs/README.md

 These components use `_q` as the query-string for the search term, meaning that if you want to track user searches in these components, you will need to add the `_q` query-string to the store's Google Analytics.

-Learn how to do this by reading our [Google Analytics search tracking](https://developers.vtex.com/docs/guides/vtex-io-documentation-setting-up-google-analytics-search-tracking) documentation.
+Learn how to do this by referring to [Set up Site Search](https://support.google.com/analytics/answer/1012264?hl=en#zippy=%2Cin-this-article) Google's documentation.

 ## Customization